awsdocs/amazon-chime-administration-guide/doc_source/control-access.md

-# Control Access to the Amazon Chime Console<a name="control-access"></a>
+# Controlling Access to the Amazon Chime Console<a name="control-access"></a>

-As an administrator, you must complete the following tasks to allow users in your account to access the Amazon Chime console\.
+If you want to provide other users with administrator permissions, while controlling their access to the Amazon Chime console for your account, complete the tasks in the following sections\.

 ## Create an IAM User<a name="iam-user"></a>